The Book: FrogNet — A Living Network

 AP class from Colorado State, using the WATFOR precompiler.
 Keypunch machine in the Business department.
 Decks delivered by courier.
 Twenty-four-hour compile time.
 Tested off the charts.
 Lousy grades.
 Dropped out of college because it was unaffordable.

 Boeing Special Achievement Award.
-Then moved into the Systems group, modifying the Harris Vulcan 24-bit operating system to support the simulation executive, including real-time interrupts and hardware/software bridges to mix real and simulated components on the bench.
+Then the Systems group, modifying the Harris Vulcan 24-bit operating system to support the simulation executive, including real-time interrupts and hardware/software bridges to mix real and simulated components.

 If the simulator lied, it taught engineers the wrong lessons.
 If it failed quietly, it undermined confidence in everything that followed.